 The Diploma Supplement is an English language addition to the university degree certificate.
 It describes the qualifications associated with the study programme according to uniform criteria.

 Diploma Supplement: List of activities and docket

 A subject-specific stay abroad is planned for the 3rd semester.
+This internship can also be done abroad.
 Thanks to a variety of contracts and partnerships with foreign institutions as well as specific support and advice, there is a worldwide selection.

 All further details on planning, funding and the internship report can be found here